bg-write/chatGPT-cheatsheet/README.md

 [Return to top](#top)

-OpenAI's documentation is very detailed and easy to navigate.
 This section is a breakdown of ChatGPT's overall documentation (sections "Get started," "Guides," and "Chat Plugins") with related links.
 When in doubt, you can always go straight to the source and explore from there: <https://platform.openai.com/>

 ---